coronalabs/CoronaViewer/README.md

 ### File updates

 Files are updated based on modification time.
-Therefore, you must
+To get the device to update the file, you must make sure the modification time is newer.